SRay-2020/MP2---Language-Memory-Game/README.md

 **Running Clone on local machine -**

 If you want to run this clone on a local machine you would go to the 'Clone' section on GitHub and click the url link in the HTTPS section.
-When you donwnload and unzip these files to your desktop you can then open them in your own IDE shell and save them as a new directory.
+When you download and unzip these files to your desktop you can then open them in your own IDE shell and save them as a new directory.

 ### **CREDITS**